Roof Repair Cost

 Checklist: Hiring Roofers to Maintain or Repair a Roof

-Here are some suggestions of what you should look for when hiring a roof maintenance contractor:
+Here are some suggestions of what you should look for when hiring a roofing contractor for repairs or ongoing maintenance:

 - Do they have experience in roof maintenance?
 You'll want to hire a professional with an extensive background in roof repair/maintenance work.
 That's why someone who already specialises in roofing is probably the best contractor for the job.